Marvel Cinematic Universe Watch Order - Updated

 Captain America: The First Avenger

-- Captain America, Peggy Carter, Bucky, Howard Stark, Howling Commandos, Tessaract, Nick Fury
+- Captain America, Peggy Carter, Bucky, Howard Stark, Howling Commandos, Tessaract, Nick Fury, HYDRA

-- The framing sequence helps to set this in the modern day, with the film as a flashback.
-Because of how important Cap will be in the universe I also like having him as the second hero to be introduced.
+- ESSENTIAL.
+The framing sequence helps to set this in the modern day, with the film as a flashback.
+Because of how important Cap will be in the universe I also like having him as the second hero to be introduced, and his connection to Peggy is best explored here.

 Marvel One-Shot: Agent Carter